 Lesson Planning and Resource Creation

-Starter activities: "Create a 5-question retrieval practise starter for Year 9 Biology on cell division.
+Starter activities: "Create a 5-question retrieval practice starter for Year 9 Biology on cell division.
 Include 2 questions from last lesson, 2 from last week, and 1 from last half term.
 Use a retrieval grid format with 1-mark recall, 2-mark explain, and 3-mark apply columns."

 Differentiated worksheets: Make three versions of a fractions worksheet for Year 5 learners.
 Version A simplifies content with visuals and sentence starters.
 Version B matches standard curriculum targets.
 Version C extends learning with reasoning and problem-solving (Tomlinson, 2014).